 Each of these lodges employ their community, bringing in a sustainable income and creating jobs for a community that did not want to sacrifice their natural resources.
 In addition, they have been able to invest in the education of their children with an elementary and high school, which teach the students English and other tourism skills to prepare them for their future careers within the lodge.
 They even have community members who are official tour guides at the different lodges, a job that requires a university degree in Ecuador.
 And with the profits from both of these lodges, the community is planning a third lodge to continue to grow the employment opportunities for their community.

-Why Should You Visit the Amazon Rainforest?
+Why SHould You Visit the Amazon Rainforest?

 The Amazon Rainforest is one of the most ecologically diverse places in the world.
 It is dense with a variety of flora and fauna, much of which is endemic to this ecosystem.
 The rainforest is full of life in a carefully balanced ecological environment.
 It must be protected both because of its importance to the survival of the Earth but also because it is overflowing with delicate life.
 There are more species of animals in the rainforest than anywhere else in the world; however, there just aren’t many of each species.
 So no matter where you choose to visit the rainforest, if you go to an ecologically sustainable area, you will see a large variety of flora and fauna!

-The Napo Wildlife Center Itinerary
+A Sample Napo Wildlife Center Itinerary

-Our Sample Itinerary
+A Sample Itinerary

 Day 1

-Flight from Quito, Ecuador to Coca, Ecuador
+Fly from Quito, Ecuador to Coca, Ecuador

 Transfer from airport to Napo River